pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step1.md

-Now that we’ve got the project all set up, we can move on to [Step 3.
+Now that we've got the project all set up, we can move on to [Step 3.
 Data model development.](../step2)

 <span class="hide-title-link">